Our ratings of hardware stores, shown on our Ratings Tables, show how

 small spaceof offering the variety of items their customers want.

 In addition to variations in the range of products on hand, hardware stores

 also vary in the special services they offer.
 Services range from tool

 sharpening, key making, and glass cutting offered by many stores, to bicycle

-and lawn mower repair, which few offer.
-Some stores also offer classes
+and lawn mower repair, which very few offer.
+Some stores also offer free

 Before buying items at a hardware store, find out about its refund policy.

 A liberal return policy is important in the hardware business because it